HactarCE/hcegui/README.md

 ## Features

-- Reordering
+- Flexible, high-level drag-and-drop API (`dnd` feature flag)
+- Miscellaneous utility functions (always enabled)

+By default, all feature flags are disabled.

 ## Demo

-Run `cargo run --bin demo --features demo` to see the demo app
+Run `cargo run -F all` to see the demo app.